Entrixdr/secure-message-encryptor/README.md

 ## Features

 - **AES Encryption**: Securely encrypt and decrypt messages with a user-provided password.
 - **Hash-Based Access Control**: Generate a hash to gain access to the encryption and decryption functionalities.
-The hash is valid for 30 minutes and users must wait 1 hour before generating a new one.
+The hash is valid for 1 hour and users must wait 1 hour before generating a new one.
 - **Particle Background**: Enjoy a visually appealing, interactive particle background that responds to mouse movements.
 - **Download Encrypted Message**: Download the encrypted message as a text file.
 - **Copy Hash**: Easily copy the generated hash to the clipboard for convenience.